filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 It is safe to disable the flag.

 ### gconf
-Pull in the [gnome-base/gconf](../gnome-base/gconf.md) package as a dependency that is normally used for the `module-gconf` PulseAudio module to store configuration in or migrate from GConf backend.
-However, current ebuild does not pass the `--enable-gconf` option to the configure script, and therefore module is not built.
+Pull in the [gnome-base/gconf](../gnome-base/gconf.md) package as a dependency to provide the `gsettings-data-convert` tool that is used for copying settings from the GConf configuration backend into the GSettings one.
+Note: this is one-shot operation and this flag can be disabled once migration is done.

-This flag should currently be disabled as it pulls in unused dependency.
+This flag should only be enabled if there is a need to migrate PulseAudio settings from GConf.

 ### gdbm
 Pass the `--with-database=gdbm` (instead of `simple`) option to the configure script.
 Use the GNU dbm library to store PulseAudio settings in the dbm format instead of simple binary data storage.